mikolaj44/nail-disease-detection-app/README.md

 ## What still needs to be done: (most to least important)

+Being able to go to the image analysis screen (see below) after taking an image - blocking that ability when more than 1 nail is detected (maybe do this based on trait weights)

+Setup for the image analysis screen and some parameters to determine if a nail is healthy or not (like 70% certainty etc.)

 Image cropping and calculating the brightness for the cropped image, not the full one as it is right now

 Faster analysis of images from gallery - scale them down before analysing